Best Travel Blogs 2014, National Geographic Traveller

 Nowhere is a journal of literary travel writing—which to us means narrative with a strong sense of place, character or time.
 We’ve run stories about the longest sea voyage in history, living on a farm in Tuscany and kidnappings in Libya.
 We don’t publish reviews of spas or shopping centers or “Top 10 Vacation Getaways.”
 The magazine is published digitally so we can distribute globally, across borders and cultures, instantaneously.

-Founder and editor Porter Fox has worked as a travel journalist for 17 years.
+Founder and editor Porter Fox has worked as a travel journalist for 20 years.
 He created Nowhere with a group of like-minded writers, editors, producers and designers to create a new kind of travel magazine—something more engaging, authentic and diverse.
-The magazine publishes five to 10 articles in each issue, including travelogues, journal excerpts, profiles, conversations, reviews and even notes… We illustrate stories with found objects brought back from the field, and include multi-media elements with each piece.
+The magazine publishes five to 10 articles in each issue, including travelogues, journal excerpts, profiles, conversations, reviews and even notes.
+We illustrate stories with found objects brought back from the field and include multimedia elements with each piece.
 We ran Blaise Cendrars’ “The Prose of the Trans-Siberian” in a recent issue; Will Oldham reminiscing Hawaii; Dave Eggers describing the brothels of Nigeria and Thailand; and Syrian poet Hasiba Abd al-Rahman on his return to Damascus.

 Our writers—and readers—are the kind of people who still look out a plane window in awe.
 We don’t just see places, we see people, culture, diversity and commonality.
 Travel to us—like any good pastime—is a game of reinvention, of who you are and how you interact with your world.
 We’d like readers to interact with the new Nowhere in a similar way.